tianjyang/Robot-Localization/docs/readme.md

 ## Functionality
 Robotic Localization will have the ability to

+1. Implement a localization algorithm so that a robot can determine it's location in a pre-mapped world
 1. Control a virtual robot with WASD arrow keys
 1. Collision detection
 1. Vector math to calculate position